marnberg/tango/README.md

 ## Add Tango Yaml

-To simplyfy the command line tango can take a yaml file as imput to point it to the source and config files.
+To simplify the command line tango can take a yaml file as input to point it to the source and config files.
 Take a look at the example.
 Now the build variants can be setup in the tango.yaml file and the input is the build variant.

 ```